 The idea that insurance can help prevent deaths from firearms often rises to the forefront of the nation’s consciousness following mass shootings.
+Advocates believe that if gun owners were required to purchase insurance, the cost would provide an incentive to own fewer firearms and/or more carefully store those they own.

-Advocates of the idea believe that if gun owners were required to purchase insurance, the cost of the insurance would provide them an incentive to own fewer firearms and/or more carefully store the firearms they own.
-However, no U.S. insurance company offers separate, stand-alone gun liability coverage.
+Most insurers do not offer separate, stand-alone gun liability coverage.
 In considering whether insurance is an appropriate mechanism to prevent mass shootings, it is important to note that no insurer – primary or excess – provides liability coverage for illegal acts.
 Looking ahead, there is very little likelihood that insurers would develop such coverage.

 Excess personal liability coverage for firearms owners is available, though typically only through membership in a firearms association.